gustavojarola/QC_SpinalCord/README.md

 ## Singularity/Apptainer

-First of all, the user should clone this repository content by typing the following command
+First of all, clone this repository content by the following command

 ```bash
 git clone https://github.com/gustavojarola/QC_SpinalCord.git
 ```

-Once you cloned the content, please built the Singularity or Apptainer image inside of the QC_SpinalCord folder following the command below
+Once you cloned the content, please rename the 'model.pth.zip' file at the QC_SpinalCord folder to 'model.pth' and then build the Singularity or Apptainer image inside of the QC_SpinalCord folder following the command below

 ```bash
 singularity build qc_spinalcord.sif docker://art2mri/qc_spinalcord:1.0